 “(i) identify, measure, detect, calculate, or analyze one or more analytes, biomarkers, substances, or other targets intended to be identified, measured, detected, calculated, or analyzed by the test; or

-“(ii) as applicable, assist in such identification, measurement, detection, calculation, or analysis.
+“(ii) as applicable, assist in such identification, measurement, detection, calculation, or analysis as claimed by the developer.

 “(B) For an article for taking or deriving specimens from the human body described in section 201(ss)(1)(DD), the term ‘analytical validity’ means that such article performs as intended and will support the analytical validity of an in vitro clinical test with which it is used.

-“(2) CLINICAL USE.—The term ‘clinical use’ means the operation, application, or functioning of an in vitro clinical test in connection with human specimens, including patient, consumer, and donor specimens, for the purpose for which it is intended as described in section 201(ss)(1)(A).
+“(2) CLINICAL USE.—The term ‘clinical use’ means the operation, application, or functioning of an in vitro clinical test in connection with human specimens, including patient, , and donor specimens, for the purpose for which it is intended as described by the developer in section 201(ss)(1)(A).

 “(3) CLINICAL VALIDITY.—The term ‘clinical validity’ means the ability of an in vitro clinical test to achieve the purpose for which it is intended as described in section 201(ss)(1)(A).